anzumura/kanji-tools/README.md

 ## Kanji Stats

 The **kanjiStats** program takes a list of one or more files (or directories) and outputs a summary of counts of various types of multi-byte characters.
-More details information can also be shown depending on command line options.
+More detailed information can also be shown depending on command line options.
 In order to get more accurate stats about percentages of *kanji*, *hiragana* and *katakana*, the program attempts to strip away all *furigana* before counting.

-Here is the output for processing files containing lyrics for *中島みゆき (Miyuki Nakajima)* songs:
+Here is the output from processing a set of files containing lyrics for *中島みゆき (Miyuki Nakajima)* songs:

 ```;
 ~/cdev/kanji-tools $ ./build/apps/kanjiStats ~/songs